Course Title: Construct oral splints

 1. Construct splint

-1.1 Select materials for the construction of splint in accordance with prescription
+1.1 Select materials for the construction of splint in accordance with work order

 2.1 Trim splint according to material selection